Projects (international)

 TOPSOIL (2015–2022)

-An EU collaboration supported by the Interreg VB North Sea Region Program.
-We investigated how the upper soil layers can best be used to solve the water challenges of today and tomorrow.
-In doing so, we contributed to a climate-proof North Sea region.
+An EU collaboration supported by the Interreg VB North Sea Region Programme.
+We studied how topsoil can be best used to solve the water challenges of today and tomorrow.
+With this study, we contributed to a climate-proof North Sea region.

 More information: TOPSOIL